1. What is the Hazardous Waste Surcharge fee?

 Yes, you will have to pay the surcharge every year.

-No, the State mandates Lee County to provide information every year.
-Therefore, the Division of Natural Resources Management will conduct this assessment of your business once every five years.
+No, the State mandates Lee County to provide information yearly.
+Therefore, the Division of Natural Resources Pollution Prevention program will conduct this assessment of your business once every five years or sooner if the business moves, there are changes in the ownership of the business or regulatory changes occur that affect your business.

 Field Related Questions